hashicorp/terraform/website/source/docs/providers/azurerm/r/cosmos_db.markdown

 * `consistency_level` - (Required) The Consistency Level to use for this DocumentDB Account - can be either `BoundedStaleness`, `Eventual`, `Session` or `Strong`.
 * `max_interval_in_seconds` - (Optional) When used with the Bounded Staleness consistency level, this value represents the time amount of staleness (in seconds) tolerated.
 Accepted range for this value is 1 - 100.
 Required when `consistency_level` is set to `BoundedStaleness`.
 * `max_staleness` - (Optional) When used with the Bounded Staleness consistency level, this value represents the number of stale requests tolerated.
 Accepted range for this value is 1 – 2,147,483,647.
-RequirRequired when `consistency_level` is set to `BoundedStaleness`.
+Required when `consistency_level` is set to `BoundedStaleness`.

 `failover_policy` supports the following: